Creating Execution Environments and Deploying Content

 Problem

-You want to create a custom enviornment for your content.
+You want to create a custom environment for your content, and then deploy content using it.

 Solution